-Brother Jude and Father Jerome have been involved in woodworking for a number of years.
-Father Jerome is offering two simple but beautifully crafted wall clocks, while Brother Jude offers both crosses, plaques and clocks.
+Brother Jude has been involved in woodworking for a number of years.
+Brother Jude offers crosses, plaques, a rosary box, and a clock.
 We asked Brother Jude to share with us how he got interested in this craft:

 When I was a young child I would sit on the steps of my Dad’s shop and watch him work with wood.
 Over many years he remodeled our entire house building all the cabinets and some of the furniture.
 I was his helper and I learned a lot by watching.
 When I got older I started working in the shop when he was at work.
 I was only allowed to use hand tools but when my mother left the house I sometimes would use the power tools.
 I worked during the summers until I entered the Novitiate.
 During this period I also did a lot of work for my Mother refinishing antique furniture that she would purchase at auctions.